-The cactus family is primarily native to the Americas plus one Rhipsalis species, which is found in Africa, Madagascar and Sri Lanka.
-Whether a desert or tropical species, your cactus needs a well-drained location in your garden or a quick-draining potting mix formulated for cacti and succulents when planted in a container.
+The cactus family is primarily native to the Americas plus some that are found in Africa, Madagascar and Sri Lanka.
+Whether a desert or tropical species, your cactus needs to grow on a well-draining location in your garden or a quick-draining potting mix formulated for cacti and succulents when planted in a container.

 Keep It Warm and Bright

-While the brittle prickly-pear cactus (Opuntia fragilis), hardy in USDA zones 3 through 11, tolerates temperature extremes, most cacti prefer warmer temperatures.
+While the brittle prickly-pear cactus (Opuntia fragilis), hardy in USDA zones 3 or 4 through 10, tolerates temperature extremes, most cacti prefer warmer temperatures.
 Each species has a specific temperature range, but in general, keep your desert cactus at 45 to 55 degrees Fahrenheit in winter.
 In summer, keep it between 65 and 85 degrees during the day and reduce temperatures to the 60s at night.

 Your tropical cactus prefers temperatures between 70 and 80 degrees from late spring through early fall and between 60 and 68 degrees in fall.
 You can let temperatures drop to 50 to 59 degrees at night to encourage the plant to set flowers for holiday blooming, but the colder temperatures will also slow the growth of its stem segments.